 Advertising technology analyzes, manages, and delivers advertisements according to the requirements of the advertiser and target audience.
 Campaigns look to maximize the effect of ads, ultimately increasing ad revenue.

-The ad tech ecosystem consists of Advertisers, demand-side platforms, ad exchanges, ad networks, supply-side platforms, and publishers.
+The ad tech ecosystem consists of Advertisers, publishers, demand-side platforms, ad exchanges, ad networks, supply-side platforms and demand-side platforms.

 Publishers make their impressions and ad space available through supply-side platforms and ad networks at ad exchanges.
 Demand-side platforms bid on those ads through real-time bidding, selecting the most relevant ad types and placements for the target audience.
 Thanks to adtech, this supply-demand loop takes place in seconds, in the time that takes a page to load.